Your soil is probably a combination of these soils commonly found in gardens in the U.K., I have described them in more

 Silty soil is very fertile soil, holding more nutrients than sandy soil holds moisture and drains well.
 It has a smooth dark texture and looks like dark sand.

 When clay soils are wet they are very sticky, lumpy and pliable, but when they dry form rock-hard clots.
 They are hard to work and are also prone to water logging.
 Blue or grey clays have aeration and would need to be improved to grow most plants.
-Red clay soil has good aeration and drains well but is still difficult to dig over.
-Because clay soil has high nutrient levels, its worth sorting out the garden drainage as most plants will grow well in it.
+Red clay soil has good aeration and drains well, but is still difficult to dig over.
+However, because clay soil has high nutrient levels, it is worth sorting out the garden drainage as most plants will grow well in

 These plants thrive in clay plants to grow in clay